css-raku/CSS-Grammar-raku/README.md

 See Also
 ========
 - [CSS::Language](https://github.com/p6-css/perl6-CSS-Language) is currently under construction as an extension of CSS::Grammar.
-It is able to perform property-specific validation for CSS1, CSS2.1 and CSS3, including common extension modules.
+Its aim is to perform property-specific validation for CSS1, CSS2.1 and CSS3, and implement common CSS3 extension modules.
 - [CSSGrammar.pm](https://github.com/perl6/perl6-examples/blob/master/parsers/CSSGrammar.pm) from [perl6-examples](https://github.com/perl6/perl6-examples) gives an introductory Perl 6 grammar for CSS 2.1.

 References